-In Italy, grapes are harvested between the end of August to mid October.
-During this period it’s quite customary to present a dish or sweet treat with the newly harvested foods.
+In Italy, grapes are harvested between the end of August and mid-October.
+During this period, it’s quite customary to present a dish or a sweet treat with the newly harvested foods.

 Alas, since I’m nowhere near Italy at the moment, I look no further than my favourite farmer’s market for the best grapes I could find.